Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Background and definitions

-with $\mu_{\tube}$ the exponential growth constant for polygons in $\tube$.
-Hence, the limit defining $\mu_{\tube}$ exists and the entropic critical exponent is 0 (see Section~\ref{sec:background}) for further details).
-With sufficient computational resources, $A_{\tube}$ and $\mu_{\tube}$ can be determined to arbitrary accuracy using the eigenvalues and eigenvectors of the associated transfer-matrix.
+but we can actually prove that the asymptotic form of~\eqref{allpolyasymptotics} holds where, in this case, the power-law exponent $\alpha_{\tube}=0$.
+Furthermore, given sufficient computational resources, $A_{\tube}$ and $\mu_{\tube}$ can be determined to arbitrary accuracy using the eigenvalues and eigenvectors of the associated transfer-matrix.
+For the case of $\tube^*$, i.e.\ $(M_1,M_2)=(2,1)$, the values are respectively 2.330946 $\times 10^{-4}$ and $\log(\mu_{\tube})=\frac{1}{0.498950}$.

 Now let $p_{\tube,n}(K)$ be the number of polygons with knot type $K$ counted in $p_{\tube,n}$.
 It is known that $p_{\tube,n}(0_1) = (\mu_{\tube,0_1})^n e^{o(n)}$, where $\mu_{\tube,0_1}$ is the unknot exponential growth constant given by